About Summit Academy

 Learn more about Summit Academy OIC’s philosophy, strategy, mission, vision, and values.

-Summit Academy OIC is an accredited institution by the Council on Occupational Education.
+Summit Academy OIC is accredited by the Council on Occupational Education.

 This training program was funded in part by a grant awarded by the U.S. Department of Labor’s Employment and Training Administration.
 The training was created by the grantee and does not necessarily reflect the official position of the U.S. Department of Labor.
 The Department of Labor makes no guarantees, warrantees, or assurance of any kind, express or implied, with respect to such information on linked sites and including but not limited to, accuracy of the information or its completeness, timeliness, usefulness, adequacy, continued availability, or ownership.
 This training remains the property of Summit Academy.
 Council on Occupational Education: 7840 Roswell Road, Building 300, Suite 325, Atlanta, GA 30350.
 Phone: 770-396-3898; Fax 770-396-3790.